The first of two parts

 Next we were presented with ham & egg: Shaved local country ham (similar to prosciutto in this presentation) topped with a local egg that had been cooked sous vide: Poached for an hour at 140F.
 The plate was garnished with a generous smear of rhubarb mustard and a nice little salad of watercress, radish, & grilled ramps.
 The texture of the egg was unlike any I'd ever had: Soft, silky, "done" but nearly jelly-like.
 Unlike a soft-boiled egg or fried egg where the white may be solid or nearly so and the yolk still liquid, this egg was the same level of doneness all the way through -- a key attribute of sous vide cooking.
 This course was accompanied by our second beverage; I believe this was where we got the apple cider with multiple other flavorings and a touch of carbonation.

-Check back in a day or two for the finale: Main dishes and desserts
+The finale: Main dishes and desserts